bachen/ios_monkey_test/README.md

 # Modify <custom use>
-1. Add return button click
+1. Add exit button click, avoid app load too many contents and crash (UIAutoMonkey.js);
-2. use run.py to run test, instead of command-line
+2. use run.py to run test, instead of command-line (run.py);
+3.

+# to do:
+App run on background.